Immediate risks of undergoing a vasectomy involve the following:

 Sexual Problems in MenMale sexual dysfunction can be caused by physical or psychological problems.
 Common sexual problems in men include erectile dysfunction (impotence or ED), premature ejaculation, and loss of libido.
 Treatment for sexual dysfunction in men may involve medication, hormone therapy, psychological therapy, and the use of mechanical aids.

-Men Improve Sex LifeLearn sex tips for men that lead to more sexual pleasure such as better communication, focusing on pleasurable sensations, scheduling sex and more.
-Explore new ways to spice up your sex life.
+Sex Tips for Men: How to Have a Better Sex LifeLearn sex tips for men that lead to more sexual pleasure such as better communication, focusing on pleasurable sensations, scheduling sex and more.
+Explore new ways to spice up your sex life and get sex tips for better sex.

 VasectomyA vasectomy is a simple surgical procedure used as a permanent form of male birth control.
 The odds of pregnancy after a vasectomy are low and the side effects are few.
 Although the procedure can be reversed, it is usually difficult, expensive, and unsuccessful.